 But hold on!
 Steve McMahon led ’em to the 1995-6 Division Two title and a return to the second tier at the first attempt.
 At the same time, we were kept under the glass ceiling – despite claiming the GM Vauxhall Conference title that same season.
 So, with a couple of leagues between us, how on earth did we come to first meet?

 It was because of a little-known competition called the FA Cup.

 How to get to Swindon Town – Travel Information – Distance: 30 miles

 The M4 is most convenient for getting to Swindon.
 But it first requires passage along the A1(M) and M25.
 Once on the westbound M4, sit back and enjoy the views of Slough and Reading; there is not much to report until you reach Junction 15 in the heart of Wiltshire.

 At Junction 15, take the A4259 Queens Drive towards Swindon town centre.
 Continue across one roundabout, before taking the first exit at the next one.
 This’ll be the A4312 towards Swindon and signposted “Football Traffic”.
 The ground is on the corner of the Magic Roundabout.

 There are some spaces up for grabs at the stadium, which will cost you £10.
 But why do that and chance it if you can park in one of the many town centre car parks within half a miles of the ground?
 You could also find some street parking in the area too.

 Services to: LONDON PADDINGTON

-Exit the station and head more or less straight across Station Road and up Wellington Street.
-Turn left into Manchester Road and continue in a straight line for 0.4 miles.
-Upon reaching a roundabout, turn right onto County Road with the cricket ground and the ground visible ahead.
+Exit the station and head more or less straight across Station Road.
+Walk up Wellington Street and turn left into Manchester Road; continuing in a straight line for 0.4 miles.
+Upon reaching a roundabout, turn right for County Road with the cricket ground and the ground visible ahead.